 - Increased efficiency and improved service to core activities

 - More efficient use of premises (fewer square meters per person)

-The researchers that move into Neo belong to five different departments:
+The researchers that move into Neo belong to four different departments:

 The Department of Biosciences and Nutrition (BioNut) - entire department consisting of 32 research groups working in the following research areas: Ageing; Bioinformatics; Bioorganic Chemistry; Cancer Biology; Chromosome Biology; Developmental Biology ; Neurobiology, Epigenetics; Functional Genomics; Molecular Endocrinology; Nutrition; Signal Transduction; Stem Cells and Structural Biology.